Pediatric HIV Care

 Our fully trained and certified nurse meets regularly with the CCAs to review patient records and visits each child at least once a month.
 As per Zambian regulations for community-based healthcare, Project Nurses make final diagnoses and referrals and prescribe treatment courses.
 Each nurse can dispense medication for common opportunistic infections and provide professional care that cannot be provided by community health workers.
 If the child’s case is serious, the nurse takes the child to a doctor/hospital for further treatment.

-With your support we were ablw to add 50 HIV+ children in May 2018 and our goal is to enroll an additional 50 children in 2019.
-Your donations will help provide much needed healthcare services to all 400 HIV+ children currently in our program.
+For 2019, our goal is to enroll an additional 50-100 children.
+Your donations will help provide much needed healthcare services to 400 HIV+ children under our care.
 Please donate generously.
 Every little bit counts.

 Thanks for your care and support.